sc830/Hercules/README.md

 ### What went well (TEAM): ###
 We were able to accomplish a faily decent amount of UI design during sprint 2, even after running into multiple blocks that we were able to overcome.
 Once we were able to decide on doing local storage we were able to get Firestore fully setup and running at the very end of the sprint.

+Aaron and Kaleb work well together on the front end.
+Julio and Shelby got a lot done on the backend.
+They've been working on it this whole time but this happened to be when their work paid off so we could see the results of it.
+Kacy did well at being a floater/neutral party who could help as needed.
+(Kacy)

 ### What did not go well(TEAM): ###
 It took us till the end of sprint 2 to get any of the backend working, although, now it does seem to be working and we can move forward.

+There was often extreme lack of understanding and miscommunication.
+I believe people let their frustrations and own experiences cloud their ability to understand other's perspectives.
+Not all the work we do is the same, and even if it were, different people have different strong suits.
+We would do much better if we all took a breath and tried to understand the other person and be supportive rather than condescending.
+(Kacy)

 ### What Might Be Impeding Us from Performing Better? ###
 Difficulties communicating between teammates.
 ### What can I do to Improve (Aaron): ###
 I learned a lot from sprint 1 from a GitKraken standpoint, however, I did make a few mistakes this sprint that resulted in merge conflicts.
 I need to improve this, as it halts us from working for a little bit.
 ### What can I do to Improve (Kacy): ###
+Communicate more when I have a roadblock to find out if I can help someone else.
+I only asked one person if they needed help before Dr. Lehr suggested
+I take a different person's tasks.
+Had I communicated more I would have known that even though that person declined, there were still others I could assist.
 ### What can I do to improve (Shelby): ###

 ### What can I do to improve (Kaleb): ###
 Help keep the team motivated and working on tasks, schedule more meetings, be more vocal about the work that needs to get done and when.
 ### What can I do to improve (Julio): ###